RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 It is important to be aware that the word "actively" means "taking action".
 A thought or fantasy is not an action.
 Planning to take action is not the same as taking action.

-For example, someone might have thoughts about making carrot soup.
+For example, someone might have thoughts about making an apple pie.
 They might clearly imagine the recipe or know exactly where to find it.
-But these things are not the same as buying the carrots, peeling them and chopping them.
+But these things are not the same as buying the apples, peeling them and chopping them.
 There's an essential difference between thoughts and actions.

 ### Distinguishing thoughts from actions